Covina, California: Top employers

-According to the city's 2009 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 Government and infrastructure

 Local government in Covina is run by an elected city council through their hired city manager.
-Covina residents are represented at-large, currently by the following elected officials: Mayor Patricia Cortez, Mayor Pro Tem Walter Allen III, Councilmember John King, Councilmember Hector Delgado, and Councilmember Victor Linares.
+Covina residents are represented at-large, currently by the following elected officials: Mayor Walter Allen III, Mayor Pro Tem John C. King, Councilmember Patricia Cortez, Councilmember Hector Delgado, and Councilmember Victor Linares.